itsmaximelau/stock-tracker/readme.md

 - SQLite3

 ## How does it work ?
-This short program is ran in a command-line interface (it should be cross-platform).
-User has to input stock ticker for which he is interested.
-Then, the program gets current price, previous close price and price variance and refreshes it every 25 seconds (editable).
-Data is scraped from Yahoo Finance website.
+This program works in a command-line interface.

+WATCHLIST :
+User has the choice to input stock ticker in his watchlist to keep track of the stock price.

+PORTFOLIO :
+User has the choice to input transactions to keep track of his portfolio value in real-time.

+STOCK TRACKER :
+Once tickers and/or transactions has been input, user can launch live stock tracker.
+Then, the program scrapes data from Yahoo!
+Finance to give real-time data according to user input.
+Data refreshes every 45 seconds (editable).

+## Example